SharePoint/sp-dev-docs/docs/spfx/subscribe-to-list-notifications.md

 Starting from SharePoint Framework v1.7.0, you can subscribe to changes to files stored in a SharePoint Document Library.
 This allows you to respond to changes when they happen, without having to regularly poll the contents of the library.

-> [!IMPORTANT]
-> This feature is currently in preview and is subject to change.
-It is not currently supported for use in production environments.
-Your feedback and input around this capability is welcome using the [SharePoint Dev Docs issue list](https://github.com/SharePoint/sp-dev-docs/issues).

 ## Prerequisites

 To use the SharePoint Framework list subscription capability, you first need to install the `@microsoft/sp-list-subscription` npm package.
 You can do it using the following code snippet: